devGod1994/brickellpaymentgateway-plugin/README.txt

 * Update translations

 = 4.6.5 =
-* Make WC_PensoPay_Views::get_view PHP 5.3 compatible.
+* Make WC_BrickellPay_Views::get_view PHP 5.3 compatible.
 * Patch cases where transaction ID was not always found on renewal orders.

 = 4.6.4 =
-* Fix issue with WC_PensoPay_Install not being included properly on plugin activation
+* Fix issue with WC_BrickellPay_Install not being included properly on plugin activation

 = 4.6.3 =
-* Remove: WC_PensoPay_Install_Helper
+* Remove: WC_BrickellPay_Install_Helper
 * Improvement: Stop relying on register_activation_hook when upgrading.
 * Improvement: Show admin notice when a database upgrade is required.
 This action must be triggered manually and it will run in the background.
 * Add views folder
-* Add WC_PensoPay_Views to simplify view handling.
+* Add WC_BrickellPay_Views to simplify view handling.

 = 4.6.2 =
-* Fix issue with older PHP version not bein able to use return value in write context in WC_PensoPay_Settings.
+* Fix issue with older PHP version not bein able to use return value in write context in WC_BrickellPay_Settings.

 = 4.6.1 =
 * Replaced Paii logo with Swipp